Counseling

 Counseling Values

-• The Gospel of grace is our hope.
+The Gospel of grace is our hope.
 In this life we need more than what this life can offer us.
 We need more than practical steps and helpful techniques.
 We need more than a list of rules or good examples.
 Change is not simply accomplished by trying harder or believing more.
 It is fundamentally connected to God’s grace—a grace that melts our hearts and reshapes them into something new and beautiful.
 Because the gospel is the good news about all that Jesus is and all that Jesus has done, it applies to our entire life, not just our conversion.
 We never outgrow our need for Jesus, and therefore we never outgrow our need for the message of grace that is presented in the gospel.
 Because the gospel assures us that we are God’s beloved children, united to Christ, it motivates and sustains us to wholeheartedly pursue a life of mission and mercy.
 This gospel of grace is at the heart of every counseling conversation.
+We desire our posture, words, and interventions to be filled with grace and point to the God of grace.
 As counselors we, too, drink deeply from this life-giving grace.
 We seek to take it to heart before we attempt to export it to others.
 We recognize our inherent weaknesses and look to the sovereign God who has chosen to use vessels of clay as means to accomplish his purposes and to display his treasure.

-• To say that we are trauma informed is one way of saying that we take suffering very seriously.
+To say that we are trauma informed is one way of saying that we take suffering very seriously.
 Our world is broken in so many ways and we are victim to that.
 Trauma is a specific form of suffering that impacts us in profound ways.
 It affects our view of life, God, self, and others.
 It impacts us physically, relationally, spiritually, and personally.
 It fragments us.
 In understanding the complexity of trauma we seek to be informed by clinicians who specialize in this area while at the same time mining God’s word for his wisdom.
 The road to healing is often slow and hard.
 But we have a God who speaks into our trauma and names the evils within and and the evils without.
-We have a God who entered into our broken world and was broken by it.
-Jesus himself was the victim of trauma.
-He experienced relational betrayal, torture, shameful exposure, and a brutal murder.
-However, none of these things had the last word.
-He rose from the dead and conquered mankind’s greatest enemies.
-Jesus knows what it means to suffer and he is able and willing to meet us in our sin and sorrow and offer us comfort, hope, and change.

 Come, ye sinners, poor and wretched, Weak and wounded, sick and sore; Jesus, ready, stands to save you, Full of pity, joined with power.
 He is able, He is able; He is willing; doubt no more.